Doummar/Aura/README.md

 Aura adds a minimal live focus HUD to your Anki review sessions, helping you stay aware of your pacing, focus rhythm, and study consistency without cluttering your workspace.

-Built around a calm and distraction-free philosophy, Aura quietly tracks your session while giving lightweight feedback through live timers, break states, and focus indicators.
+Built around a calm and distraction-free philosophy, Aura quietly tracks your study sessions while providing lightweight feedback through timers, focus indicators, break management, and session statistics.

 ---